tomaallen/Synchrony_Detection-1/README.md

 The combined analysis script does two things
 1. Copies the head/face csv file to the pose output folder
 1. Generates a combined json file in the pose output folder, with id-assigned skeletons
+1. Performs an initial data quality check, generating a file indicating which key-points are detected in each frame

 Open a new anaconda prompt and type:
 - `conda activate synchrony_detection` <br><br>